digikraaft/docs.scoolyn.com/docs/school-admin.md

 **From Agent**

-After setting up a presentation session with any of our marketers.
+After setting up a presentation session with any of our Agents.
 Choose your preferred plan and pay.
 After payment has been validated, you will receive a link to your School’s dashboard.

  <a name="ConfiguringScoolynforthefirsttime"> **Configuring Scoolyn for the first time** </a>
 ---